Twinklebear/dataviscourse-pr-collaboration-networks/final_report.md

 force--directed graphs, and bundling nodes (to show/hide dense clusters).

 Convex hulls were useful for showing nodes in clusters, but not that good at displaying the network of the data.
-A force--directed graph was good for showing both clusters and the network but it don’t help to simplify a hierarchical network graph data.
+A force--directed graph was good for showing both clusters and the network but it don't help to simplify a hierarchical network graph data.
 Overall, we found that bundling nodes would be a good way to interact with our data and simplify dense clusters.
-It not only shows how authors are grouped, but also presents the network of authors based on their colaborations.
+It not only shows how authors are grouped, but also presents the network of authors based on their collaborations.

 We learned that D3.js is not very performant when dealing with large amounts of data from, as a result we needed to reduce the size of data to be displayed, while keeping the interesting parts